School Safety Tips

 Walking to school can be a positive experience if they’re prepared.

-Students who walk to school often must deal with traffic, weather conditions and other distractions along the way.
+Students who walk to school need to pay attention to traffic, weather conditions and avoid distractions along the way.

-- Having them buddy up with a sibling, friend or designated older student to ensure that they get to and from school safely.
+- Have them buddy up with a sibling, friend or older student so they get to and from school safely.
 Plus, it’s just more fun to walk with a buddy.